 … (last paragraph of page 340)

 An S1G non-AP STA that has transmitted an Association Request frame with the Non-TIM Support field equal to 1 and that receives an Association Response frame with the Non-TIM Support field in the S1G Capabilities element equal to 1 shall set the dot11NonTIMModeActivated to true.
 Otherwise, it shall set the dot11NonTIMModeActivated to false.
 The STA shall operate in the negotiated PS mode during association unless a PS mode switch is negotiated as described in 10.44a (Dynamic AID assignment operation) or a temporary PS mode switch has occurred as described in 9.42b.2 (Rescheduling of awake/doze cycle).
-The STA shall update its Listen Interval parameter to the value of the Listen AID Response Interval field in the AID Response element of either the Association (Reassociation) Response frame or the AID switch response frame.
+The STA shall update its Listen Interval parameter to the value of the Listen AID Response Interval field in the AID Response element of the (Re-) Association Response frame.